QMK: Repeat Key

 - Precondition’s repeat key, with contributions from @Apsu and @KapJI

-An idea thanks to Jonas Hietala is a complementary “Reverse Repeat Key.”
-When the last key is Page Down, the Reverse Repeat Key performs Page Up.
-Or when the last key is the common “select by word” hotkey Ctrl + Shift + Right Arrow, the Reverse Repeat Key performs Ctrl + Shift + Left Arrow, which together with the Repeat Key enables convenient selection by words in either direction.
+An idea thanks to Jonas Hietala is a complementary “Reverse” or “Alternate Repeat Key.”
+By default it is defined for navigation keys to act in the reverse direction.
+When the last key is Page Down, the Alternate Repeat Key performs Page Up.
+Or when the last key is the common “select by word” hotkey Ctrl + Shift + Right Arrow, the Alternate Repeat Key performs Ctrl + Shift + Left Arrow, which together with the Repeat Key enables convenient selection by words in either direction.

-Do the following to use the Reverse Repeat Key in your keymap.c:
+Do the following to use the Alternate Repeat Key in your keymap.c:

-Add a custom keycode for Reverse Repeat, say
+Add a custom keycode for Alternate Repeat, say

 , and use it in your layout.In